Skip to main content

 1. VM flexibility: no restrictions on the virtual machine run by the rollup

 In a typical rollup, you are restricted to using a system that can be verified by the underlying network.
 This may sound like it is not an important point (after all, most blockchains support general computation as smart contracts so surely they can execute no matter you throw at them).
-However, it is not that straight forward.
+However, it is not that straightforward.

 For non-technical audience, there are a few ways to convince yourself of this complexity:

-1. If having one virtual machine (ex: your game) run in a different virtual machine (ex: Ethereum) was easy, when compatibility between operating systems would also be easy (ex: have a Windows application run on a Mac), but most people know from experience this is not the case.
-Unless the developer takes extra care to make their application work on both platforms, at best you have to use slow emulators that only support a subset of feature and pray your application works.
+1. If having one virtual machine (ex: your game) run in a different virtual machine (ex: Ethereum) was easy, then compatibility between operating systems would also be easy (ex: have a Windows application run on a Mac), but most people know from experience this is not the case.
+Unless the developer takes extra care to make their application work on both platforms, at best you have to use slow emulators that only support a subset of features and pray your application works.

 2. A popular optimistic rollup called Optimism started development in 2019, yet at the time of writing (2024) still has not finished fully implementing the core protocol features to ensure full decentralized verification of their construction on Ethereum.
 Far from being the exception, this is the norm as (as of writing) not a single popular rollup platform has achieved this goal (source: l2beat.com).